-The preferred tool for creating and publishing content on the University's websites, the Template Management System (TMS), has been developed to complement the University Brand Standards while ensuring our websites are more accessible, functional, easily maintained and consistently branded.
+The tool for creating and publishing the majority of content on the University's websites, the Template Management System (TMS), has been developed to complement the University Brand Standards while ensuring our websites are more accessible, functional, easily maintained and consistently branded.

 - AboutThe Template Management System (TMS)

 The Template Management System, developed by the University of Adelaide's Web Team, provides a means of editing the content of a website separately from the design of the site, allowing you to maintain your website(s) easily.
 The design of the website, or the template, can only be modified by the Web Team.

 The TinyMCE online editing tool is built into the TMS, allowing changes to be made directly to a webpage on the development server, webdev.
 When you are satisfied with your changes, you can then upload the amended page to the production server, making the new version of the page live on the website and therefore accessible to users of the Internet.

 Websites using the TMS are made up of files with the extension .HTML.
 These .HTML files contain the content of each webpage.
 Therefore, to change the contents of a page, you will need to edit the .HTML file that contains the relevant page content.
 This can be done from any computer that is connected to both the Internet and the University network, as long as you have editing access.

 Note: you can access your development website from home or elsewhere outside of the University's campuses by connecting to the University network via Virtual Private Network (VPN).
 See Technology Services website to download and access the VPN for Mac and VPN for Windows.